GenXProject/GenX.jl/docs/src/data-documentation.md

 #### 3.1.9 NetRevenue.csv

-This file summarizes the cost, revenue and profit for each generattion technology for each region.
+This file summarizes the cost, revenue and profit for each generation technology for each region.

 ###### Table 18: Stucture of the NetRevenue.csv file
 ---